 To fully realise and validate the playbook as a viable tool, it must be put into practice.
-The playbook as a tool can relatively save time, cost and resources of the public in terms of implementation.
+The playbook as a tool can relatively save time, cost, and resources of the public in terms of implementation.
 Ensuring transparent and creative co-creation with citizens and stakeholders may require a bit more time investments and this playbook ensures flexible, time effective, and impactful implementation.
-It also enhances the goodwill, trust and influence that the community earn or build up with the public through the pursuit of solutions to concerns that people need.
+It also enhances the goodwill, trust, and influence that the community earn or build up with the public through the pursuit of solutions to concerns that people need.

-2. Introduction
+1. Introduction

-2.1.
+1.1.
 What is the purpose of the playbook?

-Ultimate's playbook bring together designers, strategist, developers and the citizens from various backgrounds as a team who can use the ULTIMATE playbook as an engagement tool.
-The playbook is useful in a team setting and aims to integrate knowledge dissemination in Ultimate's Case Studies and lead them on how to start the Stakeholder engagement process.
+ULTIMATE's playbook bring together designers, strategist, developers and the citizens from various backgrounds as a team who can use the ULTIMATE playbook as an engagement tool.
+The playbook is useful in a team setting and aims to integrate knowledge dissemination in ULTIMATE's case studies and onboard then on the Stakeholder engagement process.

 Our ULTIMATE playbook's goal is to enable collaboration and close the differences and gaps that exist in a multi-stakeholder ecosystem.
-A playbook will help the Case Studies and partners start conversations around complex topics that are hard to grasp at first.
+A playbook will help the case studies and partners start conversations around complex topics that are hard to grasp at first.
 For example, by asking questions such as: How might we solve community issues related to our practice?
-The playbook acts as a tool to help them break down these obstacles and start working with their relevant challenges
+The playbook acts as a tool to help them break down these obstacles and start working with their relevant challenges.

-2.2.
-How the stakeholders can use the playbook?
+1.2.
+About the playbook and how the stakeholders can use them